3D Printing Design Guidelines

 Wall Thickness

-Wall thickness influences printability and material properties: below 1.0mm may not print and risks damage; up to ~3mm has flexibility, and beyond this will be stiff.
-Thick walls may be hollowed out to avoid deformation during manufacturing.
+Below 1.0mm may not print and risks damage.
+Up to ~3mm offers some flexibility, beyond that will be rigid.
+Thick walls may be hollowed to prevent warping.

 Part Size

-Parts exceeding or falling below the specified limits are incompatible with our equipment and cannot be produced effectively.
+Parts exceeding or falling below these limits are incompatible with our equipment and cannot be produced effectively.

 Embossed Detail

-Embossed details are shallow raised features on your model, such as texture, patterns and text.
-Details smaller than 0.8mm in thickness may not be visible on your part.
+Raised features like textures, patterns, and text.
+Details thinner than 0.8mm may not be visible on the finished part.

 Engraved Detail

-Engraved details are imprinted or recessed features on your model.
-Details must be at least 0.4mm in width and depth for clarity.
+Recessed features cut into your model surface.
+Must be at least 0.4mm in both width and depth for clarity.

 Through Holes

-To prevent blockages a minimum diameter of 1.5mm is recommended, with an increase of 1mm in diameter for every 10mm depth. (e.g., a 30mm hole should be at least 4.5mm wide)
+Minimum 1.5mm diameter to avoid blockages.
+Add 1mm diameter for every 10mm of depth.
+E.g. a 30mm hole should be at least 4.5mm wide.

 Blind Holes